Theodosios Alexander

 Theodosios Alexander is an American academic, engineer and author.
-He has served as faculty and in academic administration in four universities, in the UK and USA, following the award of four graduate degrees from MIT, and work in engineering industry.
+He has served as faculty and in academic administration in four universities, in the UK and US, following the award of four graduate degrees from MIT, and work in engineering industry.

 Education

 Graduating with a first class honors bachelor of science degree in Marine Engineering from Newcastle University in 1981, Alexander went on to complete three Master of Science degrees in naval architecture and marine engineering, ocean systems management, and mechanical engineering, all from the Massachusetts Institute of Technology (MIT).
 These were followed by a doctorate in mechanical engineering, also from MIT.

 Career

 In 1988, Alexander joined the Mechanical Engineering department at the McKelvey School of Engineering at Washington University in St. Louis where he was Director of the Internal Combustion Engines Lab and taught until 2001.
 From there he moved to the UK and was the James Watt Professor of Thermodynamics at the University of Glasgow until 2006.
 At the University of Glasgow, he developed the Center for Emerging Technologies and the Power and Propulsion Laboratory.
 From February 2006 until August 2012 he served as Chair of Energy Engineering at Queen Mary University of London.
 He returned to St. Louis in 2012 to become Dean of Parks College of Engineering, Aviation and Technology of Saint Louis University in September 2012.
 He has also served as director of interdisciplinary research collaborations, as executive for new initiatives, and he also serves as a professor of aerospace and mechanical engineering.

 Alexander has worked for Hellenic Shipyards S.A, U.S. Navy Consultants John J. McMullen & Associates in Washington D.C., at the Northern Research and Engineering Corporation in Woburn, Massachusetts, and at McDonnell Douglas and Boeing in St. Louis on propulsion-system studies.
 He remains active in numerous international consulting activities.